 Fullerton College works with local high schools to help transition students to Fullerton College.

 High school students can take advantage of dual enrollment and special admit programs to start earning college credit while still in high school.
-Other partnerships such as the Anaheim Pledge and Fullerton Partnership can provide graduates of AUHSD and FJUHSD with up to one-year of tuition assistance during their freshman year at Fullerton College.
+Additionally, the North Orange Promise Program provides first-time freshmen with up to two years of tuition assistance at Fullerton College.

 High school students can earn college credit by enrolling in one or more courses offered by Fullerton College in partnership with schools at Anaheim Union High School District, Brea-Olinda Unified High School District, Fullerton Joint Union High School District and Placentia-Yorba Linda Unified School District.
 Dual enrollment course offerings vary by school district.
 Students who enroll and complete a dual enrollment course gain access to priority registration and resources and support services available to all Fullerton College students.
-Learn more about dual enrollment in the 2016-17 Annual Report.
+Learn more about dual enrollment on the Educational Partnership and Outreach website.

 Fullerton College offers students enrolled in K-12 the opportunity to enroll in advanced scholastic or vocational work as Special Admit Students.
 Enrollment must be for “advanced scholastic or vocational work” and NOT for pre-college level math, English and reading courses offered by local high schools.
 Learn more about Special Admit requirements and forms at the Admissions and Records website.